Skip to main content

 AI Runner

 A Docker container that handles AI inference workloads.
 The go-livepeer Orchestrator process spawns and manages AI Runner containers for each configured pipeline and model.
-Containers start on demand, and operators should confirm the current warm-state behaviour in the release they deploy.
+Containers are started on demand and kept warm while work is flowing.
 The -aiModels flag specifies which pipelines and models to load on startup:

 -aiModels "text-to-image:stabilityai/stable-diffusion-3-medium-diffusers,audio-to-text:openai/whisper-large-v3"